Vision Rehabilitation Center

 4) Rigid Gas Permeable lenses:

 Rigid lenses made of durable plastics that allow oxygen to pass through the lens.

 5) Scleral lenses:

-are large-diameter gas permeable contact lenses for keratoconus and other eye problems.
+Large-diameter gas permeable contact lenses for Keratoconus and other eye problems.

 6) Orthokeratology lenses: